Using Insights in Buffer

 Your comparison choice is saved in the URL, so you can bookmark or share a specific view.

-💡 Tip: Use the channel legend alongside the Tags filter to see how a specific content category performed across your selected channels.
+💡 Tip: Combine the channel filter with the Tags filter to see how a specific content category performed across your selected channels.

 Takeaways